thomas-fossati/draft-ietf-rats-daa/draft-ietf-rats-daa.md

 In consequence, DAA provides a signature scheme that allows the privacy of users that are associated with an Attester (e.g. its owner) to be maintained.
 Essentially, DAA can be seen as a group signature scheme with the feature that given a DAA signature no-one can find out who the signer is, i.e., the anonymity is not revocable.
 To be able to sign anonymously, an Attester has to obtain a credential from a DAA Issuer.
-The DAA Issuer uses a private/public key pair to generate credentials for a group of Attesters <!-- this could be phrased a bit confusing as below it is stated that the key-pair is used for a group of Attesters --> and makes the public key (in the form of a public key certificate) available to the verifier in order to enable them to validate the Evidence received.
+The DAA Issuer uses a private/public key pair to generate credentials for a group of Attesters <!-- this could be phrased a bit confusing as below it is stated that the key-pair is used for a group of Attesters --> and makes the public key (in the form of a public key certificate) available to the Verifier in order to enable them to validate the Evidence received.

 In order to support these DAA signatures, the DAA Issuer MUST associate a single key pair with a group of Attesters <!-- is it clear enough what exactly "a group of Attesters" means? --> and use the same key pair when creating the credentials for all of the Attesters in this group.
-The DAA Issuer’s group public key certificate replaces the individual Attester Identity documents during authenticity validation as a part of the appraisal of Evidence conducted by a verifier.
+The DAA Issuer’s group public key certificate replaces the individual Attester Identity documents during authenticity validation as a part of the appraisal of Evidence conducted by a Verifier.
 This is in contrast to intuition that there has to be a unique Attester Identity per device.

-For DAA, the role of the Endorser is essentially the same, but they now provide Attester endorsement documents to the DAA Issuer rather than directly to the verifier.
+For DAA, the role of the Endorser is essentially the same, but they now provide Attester endorsement documents to the DAA Issuer rather than directly to the Verifier.
 These Attester endorsement documents enable the Attester to obtain a credential from the DAA Issuer.

 # DAA changes to the RATS Architecture